...

 The universal tip when it comes to finding the best deep-water bass lures is to learn about the fish’s weaknesses and choose the right lure.
 However, that’s often easier said than done.
 So, to save you from the trouble of picking the right lure, we offer you several tips:

-• Choose the buzzing lures: They can stimulate reaction and provoke the bass to come out of the hiding place.
+• Choose buzzing lures.
+They can stimulate a reaction and provoke the bass to come out of its hiding place.

 • Use larger lures for colder waters: Fish can be tricked for food in cold waters only if the dish is generous.